 Anke’s teaching and conducting activities are rooted in her passion for enabling singers of all levels to free their voices.
 At her home in Southwest France she teaches her ‘Vocal Workouts’.
 These small group singing workshops can include singers from beginners to more experienced singers.
 Sessions focus on breath control and the participants become researchers, exploring their bodies and vocal space to produce this often elusive thing called voice.
 This almost scientific exploration at the start of the workshop reduces anxiety and makes it possible for even the least experienced of the group to perform a song for the others.

 In the Lot Anke conducts two choirs.
 La Chorale de Cazals is an international mixed choir of 40-plus members of all levels from total beginners to experienced soloists.
 Performances are now standing room only and audience members regularly rave about the professionalism and pure joy of the ‘wall of sound’.
 Parisian film maker, François Stuck, made a short documentary about La Chorale de Cazals in 2017.
 Anke also directs Gaia, a vocal ensemble of fourteen women.
 Their repertoire consists of three- and four part songs from the Renaissance, Baroque and Classical period, with some contemporary pieces.
+For Gaia, Anke wrote the evocative Canto Amoris.
+The video clip of this song was shot in the Périgord Noir.
 Gaia are regularly asked to perform – usually in medieval dresses – in the beautiful medieval churches or châteaux of the region as well as at private ceremonies and functions.

 With her love of different musical styles, she performs with pianist Margaret Griffiths and soprano Carol Durman (baroque, classical, opera, musical).
 She is lead singer of the band Taste of Tartas (with Hammond virtuoso and composer Peter Duiverman and Cahors-based percussionist Rémy Bacharach), and with Duiverman forms the duos Musica Sognata (vocal meets piano in modern-impressionist music,) and Blues et d’Autres Soucis (blues & bluesed-up pop songs).
 She is Sweet Jazz with guitarist / singer Angela Christian (BBC Big Band Orchestra, Sid Laurence Orchestra).